Challenges of Equitable Vaccine Distribution in the COVID-19 Pandemic: Logistics

-Most proposed frameworks for COVID-19 vaccine distribution suggest that healthcare workers should be the first to receive a potential vaccination, but plans diverge from that point.
-Organizations including the National Academy of Health, the WHO, and others all have developed their own distribution guidelines~\cite{WHOfair,NAP25917,cdc_acip_2020}.
-A CDC framework for vaccine distribution exists, but is limited due to ambiguity in how efficacious novel vaccines might be in various populations and how long vaccine immunity might last \cite{CDCfair, cdc_acip_2020}.
+Most frameworks for vaccine distribution suggest that healthcare workers should be the first to receive a potential vaccination, but plans diverge from that point.
+Organizations including the National Academy of Health, the WHO, and others all have developed their own allocation guidelines \cite{WHOfair,NAP25917,cdc_acip_2020}.
+A current CDC framework for vaccine distribution does exist, but is limited due to ambiguity in how efficacious novel vaccines might be and how many might be available in initial phases \cite{CDCfair, cdc_acip_2020}.

-Once vaccine distribution guidelines have been adopted by a given jurisdiction such as a state or country, additional challenges may arise in confirming the eligibility of individuals for vaccination.
-For instance, if an occupational group or individuals with pre-existing health conditions are designated for early vaccination, it can be difficult to confirm an individual’s eligibility without overstepping privacy concerns or causing undue logistical burdens.
-Current medical record systems in the US are non-uniform, making the confirmation of an individual’s pre-existing condition status difficult.
+Once thorough guidelines are adopted within a given jurisdiction for vaccine distribution, additional challenges may arise in confirming the eligibility of an individual for vaccination.
+For instance, if an occupational group or individuals with pre-existing conditions are designated for early vaccination, it can be difficult to confirm an individual’s eligibility without overstepping privacy concerns or causing undue logistical burdens.
+Current medical record systems in the US are non-uniform, making the confirmation of an individual’s pre-existing condition difficult.
 Furthermore, there are data and privacy concerns that must be considered when distributing vaccines on the basis of health statuses or conditions.
-This is especially relevant in settings where a patient’s information must be stored in order to facilitate follow-up COVID-19 booster vaccination or monitoring long-term side effects.
+This is especially relevant in settings where a patient’s information must be stored in order to facilitate follow-up booster vaccination events or monitoring of long-term side effects.